-As a kid bread pudding didn’t appeal to me.
+As a kid, bread pudding didn’t appeal to me.
 Soggy bread?
-I quickly changed my tune and this Apple Pie Bread Pudding with Vanilla Sauce will change your’s.
+No thanks!
+As I got older, I quickly changed my tune.
+I promise this Apple Bread Pudding with Vanilla Sauce will change yours too!

 This is it, a simple but traditional dessert that you can make all fall and winter, especially for the holidays.
-Can’t you just picture a warm cozy fire, all of the family snuggled up in the living room or around a table and big bowls of warm Apple Pie Bread Pudding with Vanilla Sauce.
-Everyone is joking about memories and stories from growing up and you stop for just a moment to watch and listen, taking in every moment.
+Can’t you just picture a warm cozy fire, all of the family snuggled up in the living room with big bowls of warm Apple Bread Pudding with Vanilla Sauce?
+Everyone is joking about memories and stories from growing up, and you stop for just a moment to watch and listen, taking in every moment.

-Traditional bread pudding usually uses raisins, but we chose to mix things up with sweet glazed apples for apple pie filling and crunchy walnuts.
-If the apples did not have a glaze on them I would have folded them in with the bread and custard, however I chose not to for two reasons.
+Traditional bread pudding usually uses raisins, but we chose to mix things up in this easy bread pudding recipe.
+Instead of raisins, we used sweet glazed apples and crunchy walnuts.
+If the apples didn’t have a glaze on them, I would have folded them in with the bread and custard.
+However, I chose not to for two reasons.

 - The apples with glaze become quite heavy and sink to the bottom of the custard, which leads to another problem, burned apples on the bottom.